 - the identity of the selected NF (Service) Set in the associated "3gpp-Sbi-Discovery-*" request header(s) (see clause 6.10.3.2), if the NF Service Consumer has selected a target NF (Service) Set ID.

 If the request does not include the apiRoot of a selected NF service instance, or if the SCP needs to reselect a different NF service instance, the SCP shall select an NF service instance using the NF (Service) Set ID received in the corresponding "3gpp-Sbi-Discovery-*" request header(s), if available.
+The SCP that reselected the target NF service instance shall include the 3gpp-Sbi-Producer-Id header in the HTTP response it forwards towards the NF Service Consumer, containing the NF Instance ID of the NF Service Producer selected by the SCP, as specified in clause 6.10.3.4.

 The SCP shall then route the request to the selected NF service instance of the target NF service producer.